root-project/jsroot/docs/HttpServer.md

 The following requests can be performed:

   - `root.bin`   - binary data produced by object streaming with TBufferFile
   - `root.json`  - ROOT JSON representation for object and objects members
   - `root.xml`   - ROOT XML representation
   - `root.png`   - PNG image (if object drawing implemented)
   - `root.gif`   - GIF image
   - `root.jpeg`  - JPEG image
   - `exe.json`   - method execution in the object
+  - `exe.bin`    - method execution, return result in binary form
   - `cmd.json`   - command execution
   - `item.json`  - item (object) properties, specified on the server
+  - `multi.json` - perform several requests at once
+  - `multi.bin`  - perform several requests at once, return result in binary form

 All data will be automatically zipped if '.gz' extension is appended.
 Like: